survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

         },

         // **Actions**
         // Apply loaders the matched files.
-These need to
-        // be installed separately.
-In this case our
-        // project would need *babel-loader*.
-This
-        // accepts an array of loaders as well and
-        // more forms are possible as discussed below.
         use: 'babel-loader',
       },
     ],